Moebits/Kisaragi/readme.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/tenpi/kisaragi)
 [![HitCount](http://hits.dwyl.io/tenpi/kisaragi.svg)](http://hits.dwyl.io/tenpi/kisaragi)

+This is my first programming project, a discord bot mainly to search anime pictures and websites, play music, and provide some server utilities.
+Invite the bot [**here**](https://discordapp.com/oauth2/authorize?client_id=593838271650332672&permissions=2113793271&scope=bot)!

-This project is a work in progress.
+This project is still a wip (beta version) so there might be commands that don't work as intended or which throw an exception.